calizarr/PhenoPiSight/Installation_guide.md

 Installation, setup, and user guide
 ===================================

+In this documentation, we outline the requirements for installation, setup, and management of a wirelessly connected *N* Raspberry Pi bramble.

 ### Getting Started ###
   * Raspberry Pis will require some usage of the Linux terminal and it's worth knowing how to get around a bit.
 The Raspberry Pi foundation provides a [quick tutorial][].
   * As great as it is, it does not give you information on how to use `nano` the default Linux text editor: